Age of accountability

 In Christian theology, the age of accountability (also called the age of discretion) is the age at which children are deemed to be accountable for their beliefs and actions.

 Specific ages

 Some Christian denominations set a specific age with respect to the age of accountability.
 This includes seven in the Catholic Church, and eight in Mormonism.
 Other people put the age of accountability at 12 (since that was the age at which Jesus began to demonstrate his understanding of right and wrong) or 13 (the age of the Jewish Bar Mitzvah).

-Other groups accept the concept an age of accountability but avoid putting a specific number on it.
+Other groups accept the concept of an age of accountability but avoid putting a specific number on it.
 John MacArthur suggests that "the Lord in His wisdom didn't identify a specific moment.
 God knows when each soul is accountable."

 Denominational views

 Catholicism

 According to the Canon law of the Catholic Church, before the age of seven, a child "is considered not responsible for oneself", but after that "is presumed to have the use of reason."
 In the Catholic Church, an individual is required to make an act of faith when they come to the age of accountability.